damik3/nns-and-clustering-methods/README.md

 ## General description

-Implementation of various methods for nearest neighbor search and clustering of images for the MNIST database of handwritten digits.
+Implementation of various methods for nearest neighbor search and clustering.
+Tested on images from the MNIST database of handwritten digits.
 Part of an undergrad course homework.

-- **Question A:** For this question, we implemented an autoencoder neural network which we tested for different architectures.
+- **Part A:** For this part, we implemented an autoencoder neural network which we tested for different architectures.

-- **Question B:** For this question, we took the latent vector representation (basically a 10-d vector from question A) for all images (query and train set) and we used brute force to find for each query, the nearest neighbor in that 10-d vector space.
+- **Part B:** For this part, we took the latent vector representation (basically a 10-d vector from part A) for all images (query and train set) and we used brute force to find for each query, the nearest neighbor in that 10-d vector space.
 We compared it with brute force in the original 28x28-d vector space and with the Locality Sensitive Hashing (LSH) method we had implemented in a previous homework of the same course.
 The Manhattan Distance was used for all comparisons above.

-- **Question C:** For this question, we implemented the Earth Mover's Distance (EMD) as a different way of measuring the distance between two vectors (or two images) which basically reduces to solving a Linear Programming problem.
+- **Part C:** For this part, we implemented the Earth Mover's Distance (EMD) as a different way of measuring the distance between two vectors (or two images) which basically reduces to solving a Linear Programming problem.
 For each query, we computed its 10 nearest neighbors using EMD and brute force and compared the results bewteen the two.

-- **Question D:** For this question, we did three different clusterings of the train set images.
+- **Part D:** For this part, we did three different clusterings of the train set images.
 Clustering #1 was done by using images in the original 28x28-d vector space.
-Clustering #2 was done by using the images' latent vector representation as in Question B that is, in the 10-d vector space.
+Clustering #2 was done by using the images' latent vector representation as in part B that is, in the 10-d vector space.
 Clustering #3 comes of a convolional nerual network for classification we had implemented again in a previous homework of the same course.
 Again we did tests and compared the results

 ## Build
 ```